 Development on private sanitary waste disposal systems shall be permitted in accordance with the requirements of the Ontario Building Code.
-Systems generating more than 10,000L/day are subject to the requirements of the Ministry of Environment.
+Systems generating more than 10,000 litres per day are subject to the Environmental Compliance Approval requirements of the Ministry of Environment.